snakemake/snakemake/docs/project_info/faq.rst

 My workflow is very large, how do I stop Snakemake from printing all this rule/job information in a dry-run?
 ------------------------------------------------------------------------------------------------------------

-Indeed, the information for each individual job can slow down a dryrun if there are tens of thousands of jobs.
+Indeed, the information for each individual job can slow down a dry-run if there are tens of thousands of jobs.
 If you are just interested in the final summary, you can use the ``--quiet`` flag to suppress this.

 .. code-block:: console